 NOTE: If your hip flexors are super tight it can affect how well your glutes do their job so it pays to really focus.

-3. Work on rotational strength with a woodchopper: Hold a light to a medium dumbbell with both hands and stand with your feet shoulder-width apart.
+This move builds your rotational strength: Hold a light to a medium dumbbell with both hands and stand with your feet shoulder-width apart.

 Twist slightly so that the dumbbell is by your right thigh, and abs braced, move the dumbbell at a 45º angle so that it rotates toward (and above) your left shoulder.
 Return to the starting position and repeat for 8-10 reps.